WouterBant/GEVit-DL2-Project/src/post_hoc_equivariance/README.md

-How to reproduce our results
+## How to reproduce our post hoc experiments

-Download patch Camelyon here:
+> Download patch Camelyon here: https://drive.google.com/file/d/1THSEUCO3zg74NKf_eb3ysKiiq2182iMH/view?usp=sharing

-https://drive.google.com/file/d/1THSEUCO3zg74NKf_eb3ysKiiq2182iMH/view?usp=sharing
+---
+### Training base model
 First of all, all our results are stored in the folder results

 To train one of the models simply call: